What to Plant in Santa Cruz & the Bay Area in June

 Peak growing conditions at 75 to 90 degrees with agricultural warmth.
 You can push the season and plant warm-season crops (including fast-maturing tomatoes) into early July.
 Succession plant beans, corn, and squash for extended harvests.
 Your longer warm season means varieties that struggle elsewhere thrive here.

-The June Pivot: Summer to Fall Planning
+What Is the June Pivot: Summer to Fall Planning?

 June is the month when smart gardeners start planning for fall.
 While you're still harvesting and planting summer crops, you're also starting seeds indoors for fall brassicas and thinking about what you'll plant when tomatoes and peppers wind down.